computational-cell-analytics/medico-sam/README.md

 - The `medico_sam` publicly available model for interactive data annotation in 2d and 3d data that are fine-tuned on publicly available medical images.
 - The `medico_sam` library provides training frameworks, inspired by [Segment Anything for Microscopy](https://computational-cell-analytics.github.io/micro-sam/micro_sam.html), for downstream tasks:
   - Apply Segment Anything to 2d and 3d data or fine-tune it on your data.
-  - Supports semantic segmentation for 2d and 3d data.
+  - Supports semantic segmentation for 2d and 3d data, featuring an additional pretrained segmentation decoder.

 Based on these components, `medico_sam` enables fast interactive and automatic annotation for medical images.